lclem/lia/src/part1/Semantics.lagda.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 With this ingredients in hand,
-we can finally show that `Formula` has decidable equality.
+we can show that `Formula` has decidable equality:

 ```
 instance eqFormula : Eq Formula